Mantan21/Genshin-Impact-Wish-Simulator/README.md

 ### How to Update new banner

-- To add new banner in different patch, you can refer to [this commit](https://github.com/AguzzTN54/Genshin-Impact-Wish-Simulator/commit/029d7cfdc35cf0710907c807c6d4ee38262b6610)
-- To add new banner in the same patch, you can refer to [this commit](https://github.com/AguzzTN54/Genshin-Impact-Wish-Simulator/commit/2dbfdfd64100491d77a85bb9e8f6ef7c849ae61e)
+- The guide to Add New Banner are moved to Wiki, [Read Here](https://github.com/AguzzTN54/Genshin-Impact-Wish-Simulator/wiki/How-to-Add-more-Banner)

 ## Building

 Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment, then run the command below.
-As default, this project use [Vercel Adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-vercel) and deployed to [Vercel.com](https://vercel.com)
+As default, this project use [Vercel Adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-vercel) and can be deployed to [Vercel.com](https://vercel.com)

 ```bash
 npm run build